Ford Fusion Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Ford Fusion insurance rates for additional coverage choices and driver risks.
+The chart below details average Ford Fusion insurance rates for additional coverage and risk scenarios.

-- An auto insurance policy to insure a 16-year-old driver for full coverage can be $5,226 each year
+- An auto insurance policy with full coverage for a teenage driver for full coverage can cost $5,226

-Auto insurance prices for a Ford Fusion also have a wide range based on physical damage deductibles and liability limits, your driving characteristics, and the trim level and model year.
+Insurance prices for a Ford Fusion also have a wide range based on the model of your Fusion, your driving record, and physical damage deductibles and liability limits.

-A more mature driver with a good driving record and higher deductibles may pay as low as $1,300 annually on average, or $108 per month, for full coverage.
-Prices are much higher for drivers in their teens, since even excellent drivers will have to pay as much as $5,200 a year.
+A more mature driver with a clean driving record and high physical damage deductibles may only pay around $1,300 every 12 months on average, or $108 per month, for full coverage.
+Prices are much higher for drivers in their teens, where even without any violations or accidents they can expect to pay in the ballpark of $5,200 a year.
 View Rates by Age

-If you have a few violations or you were responsible for an accident, you are likely paying at least $1,600 to $2,300 in extra premium annually, depending on your age.
-Ford Fusion insurance for high-risk drivers ranges from 44% to 130% more than a normal policy.
+If you have a few violations or you caused a few accidents, you may be forking out anywhere from $1,600 to $2,300 extra annually, depending on your age.
+Ford Fusion insurance for high-risk drivers is expensive and can cost around 44% to 130% more than the average policy.
 View High Risk Driver Rates

-Where you choose to live plays a big part in determining prices for Ford Fusion insurance prices.
-A good driver about age 40 could pay as low as $1,050 a year in states like Missouri, New Hampshire, and Vermont, or be forced to pay as much as $1,950 on average in Michigan, New York, and Louisiana.
+Where you choose to live also has a big influence on Ford Fusion insurance rates.
+A middle-age driver might find prices as low as $990 a year in states like Utah, Ohio, and New Hampshire, or have to pay at least $1,850 on average in New York, Michigan, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |